The video above demonstrates an actionable Orbilift prototype. As it moves, it stays balanced and the gear-set, that stabilises the seat, works well.

 We have commenced engineering, for a full scale, multi-modal prototype, able to carry 130kg.

 Assistive technology is a synthesis of person + environment.
 The inventor of the Orbilift, Victor Young, deeply understands this relationship.
-He is a practising architect, with experience in disability projects.

 _________________